 Data association.
 An identity (i.e., a track number) has to be assigned to each object, by associating the new observations to the existing tracks.
+This is the crucial step for any tracking algorithm.
+The direction, the velocity and the position of the objects are the features involved in the association algorithm.
+We consider two moving tracked objects having the same direction if the angle between their trajectories is less than 10° .

-This is the most difficult and fundamental step for any tracking algorithm.
-In our approach, we consider as features for data association the direction, the velocity and the position of the objects.
-Complete and partial occlusions can occur when objects are aligned with respect to the camera view or when they are very close to each other, making visual tracking hard.
-Our solution is to consider collapsing tracks to form a group, instead of tracking them separately (see Fig. 2).
-When multiple tracks have their bounding boxes moving closer to each other (Fig. 2a), the tracker saves their color histograms and it merges them into a group (Fig. 2b) - the histograms are used as models for re-identifying the objects when the occlusion phase is over
+The data association step is further complicated by complete and partial occlusions, which can occur when objects are aligned with respect to the camera view or when they are close to each other.
+Our solution is to consider the collapsing tracks as a group, instead of tracking them separately.
+When two or more tracks have their bounding boxes moving closer to each other, the tracker saves their color histograms and starts considering them as a group - the histograms are used as models for re-identifying the objects when the occlusion phase is over.
+A group evolves taking into account both the estimated trajectory and the observations coming from the detector.
+When an occluded object becomes visible again, the stored histograms are used to re-assign the correct identification number, belonging to the corresponding previously registered track.